JingchaoZhang/JingchaoZhang.github.io/_posts/2026-01-08-LLM Inference Across NVLink and InfiniBand.md

 4. **For models that fit in one node, stay in one node.** The Qwen2.5-72B model (140 GB in FP16) fits across 8x H100 80GB GPUs.
 The right answer for latency-optimized serving is TP=8 on a single node — full stop.
 Both 16-GPU configs were slower than the 8-GPU config.

 5. **More GPUs ≠ more speed.** Config B (8 GPUs) → 99.5 tok/s.
 Config C (16 GPUs) → 67.5 tok/s.
 Config D (16 GPUs) → 34.3 tok/s.
 Doubling the GPU count while crossing the NVLink boundary made things *worse*.
 Multi-node scaling adds value for throughput at the *system* level (serving more concurrent requests), not for single-request latency.

+---

+*This is a personal blog.
+Opinions and recommendations are my own, not Microsoft's.*